-- Projects must involve a facility capital improvement that results in a measurable reduction in electrical and/or natural gas energy usage (kWh and/or Mcf), due to an increase in efficiency, for the life of the product. - Equipment must be new and project savings must be sustainable for a period of five (5) years or for the life of the product, whichever is less.

-Projects that are not eligible for a rebate include the following:

-- Fuel switching (e.g., electric to natural gas or natural gas to electric or purchased steam to natural gas projects) - Changes in operational and/or maintenance practices or simple control modifications that do not involve capital costs (Capital investments to improve processes can be included.) - On-site electricity generation - Projects that involve peak-shifting/demand limiting with no kWh savings - · Power quality improvements - Projects involving renewable energy - Customers who self-direct (and have opted out of the program)
+- Projects applying for a prescriptive or custom rebate must involve a facility improvement that results in a measurable reduction in electrical (kWh) and/or natural gas (Mcf) energy usage, due to an increase in efficiency, for the life of the product. - Equipment must be new, and the project savings must be sustainable for a period of five (5) years or for the life of the product, whichever is less. - Projects that are not eligible for a rebate include the following: - Fuel switching (e.g., electric to natural gas projects, natural gas to electric projects, purchased steam to natural gas projects) - On-site electricity generation - Projects that involve peak-shiftin or demand limiting with no kWh savings - Power quality improvements - Projects involving renewable energy - Customers who self-direct (and have opted out of the program)